CompImg/LST-AI/README.md

 1. **Default Mode - Segmentation + Annotation**: In this mode, you only need to provide the T1w and FLAIR input images.
 LST-AI will automatically segment and annotate your lesions according to McDonald's criteria.

 2. **Segmentation Only**: If you only care about the binary segmentation, and not about the annotation/class (perventricular, ...), this mode is for you.
 It will (only) save the binary segmentation mask.
-To execute it, provide the `--segmentation_only` flag to run it.
+To execute it, provide the `--segment_only` flag to run it.

 3. **Annotation Only**: If you already have a satisfactory binary segmentation mask for your T1w/FLAIR images, you can only use the annotation/region labeling function.
 Please provide your existing segmentation via `--existing_seg /path/to/binary/mask`, and provide the `--annotate_only` flag to run it.
 We assume that the lesion mask is provided in the FLAIR image space.